notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/05-ELB-ASG.md

 ## Scalability & High Availability

-- **Scalability**: Ability of a system to handle an increase in load by adapting to the demand.
+- **Scalability**: Ability of a system to handle an increase in load by adapting to the demand
-- **High Availability**: Ensures a system is operational and accessible for a high percentage of time, often achieved by reducing the impact of failures.
+- **High Availability**: Ensures a system is operational and accessible for a high percentage of time, often achieved by reducing the impact of failures
 - There are **two kinds** of scalability:
   - Vertical Scalability
   - Horizontal Scalability (= elasticity)